-At times, ACP students will have "free dress" or non-uniform days.
+At times, ACP students will have "free dress" or be permitted to wear non-required attire to school.
 On these specified days, students can wear attire other than uniform attire.
-On "free dress" days students will be expected to keep themselves well groomed and neatly dressed at all times.
-Any form of dress or hairstyle which is considered contrary to good hygiene or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school will not be permitted.
+On "free dress" days students will be expected to keep themselves well-groomed and neatly dressed at all times.
+Any form of dress or hairstyle which is considered contrary to good hygiene, or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school will not be permitted.
 Since fashions and name designations for wearing apparel change frequently, the administration, with the advice and counsel of police, faculty, students, and parents, may provide an interpretation of garments that are questionable.